POST FAQ PAGE

 Where can I find a list of courses already approved by POST?

-A list of approved courses is available on the POST website.
+A list of available approved courses is found on the POST Portal or website.
 Only current classes that are within their two year approval period are listed.
 Courses that have “expired” must be resubmitted.
+To sign up for a training course, please contact your agency training coordinator if you have not been granted self-registration access through the portal.

 Is there a scholarship available for me to attend training?